Kevin Magnussen: 2018

-He finished the season 9th in the championship with 56 points, his best ever finish and 19 points clear of teammate Grosjean.
+He finished the season ninth in the championship with 56 points, his best ever finish and nineteen points clear of teammate Grosjean.

 2019

 Magnussen continued to drive for Haas for the 2019 season alongside Grosjean.
 The Haas VF-19 proved uncompetitive and became more so as the season went on.
 The car often performed well during qualifying but suffered during the race.
-At the first race in Australia, Magnussen finished 6th in what would later turn out to be his best finish of the season.
-He finished 13th at the next three races, despite having qualified in the top ten in two of them.
-He recorded another points finish in Spain, finishing 7th.
+At the first race in Australia, Magnussen finished sixth in what would later turn out to be his best finish of the season.
+He finished thirteenth at the next three races, despite having qualified in the top-ten in two of them.
+He recorded another points finish in Spain, finishing seventh.

 Poor finishes followed at the next five races.
-In Austria, Magnussen showed the strong qualifying pace of the VF-19 by qualifying in 5th, before a gearbox penalty dropped him to 10th on the grid.
-During the race he was found to have over-stepped his grid line at the start, receiving a drive-through penalty and eventually finishing the race in 19th place.
+In Austria, Magnussen showed the strong qualifying pace of the VF-19 by qualifying in fifth, before a gearbox penalty dropped him to 10th on the grid.
+During the race he was found to have over-stepped his grid line at the start, receiving a drive-through penalty and eventually finishing the race in nineteenth place.
 In Britain, Magnussen and teammate Grosjean made contact on the first lap, causing race-ending damage for both drivers.
 Both were blamed and criticised for the incident, at a race in which Grosjean was testing the old spec of the VF-19 so that the team could understand their recent lack of pace.

-Magnussen next scored points at the rain-affected German Grand Prix, finishing 10th before being promoted to 8th after the Alfa Romeo drivers were penalised post-race for the use of driver aids.
+Magnussen next scored points at the rain-affected German Grand Prix, finishing tenth before being promoted to eighth after the Alfa Romeo drivers were penalised post-race for the use of driver aids.
 He retired in Italy with a hydraulics issue, before setting the fastest lap at the next race in Singapore, a feat he had achieved at the same race in 2018.
-He was not awarded a point for this as he finished in 17th place—a driver must finish in the top ten to be awarded a fastest lap point.
-A 9th-place finish in Russia would be his fourth and final points finish of the season.
+He was not awarded a point for this as he finished in seventeenth place—a driver must finish in the top ten to be awarded a fastest lap point.
+A ninth place finish in Russia would be his fourth and final points finish of the season.
 His third retirement of the season came in the United States when he suffered a brake failure on the penultimate lap.

-Magnussen finished the season in 16th place in the championship with 20 points, 12 points ahead of teammate Grosjean.
+Magnussen finished the season in sixteenth place in the championship with twenty points, twelve points ahead of teammate Grosjean.